 Before dedicating his career to conducting, Mr. Lehninger studied violin and piano.
 He holds a Master's degree from the Conductors Institute at New York's Bard College, where he studied conducting under Harold Farberman and composition with Laurence Wallach.
 His mentors also include Kurt Masur, James Levine, Leonard Slatkin and Roberto Tibiriçá.

 A dual citizen of Brazil and Germany, Marcelo Goulart Lehninger is the son of pianist Sônia Goulart and violinist Erich Lehninger.
-Marcelo, his wife Laura and daughter Sofia divide their time between Boston and Los Angeles.
+Marcelo, his wife Laura and daughter Sofia live in Boston.